 - Choose a frame: The first frame isn’t always a compelling shot.
 Rather than use it by default, you can choose another frame by dragging the video progress bar from beginning to end.
 When you find an ideal frame, stop, and take a screenshot (in fullscreen).

 - Adjust the size: Using a photo editor, change the size of the image to 1280 x 720 pixels — that’s the optimum size for a thumbnail.

-- Add text overlay: Similar to promoting your tours on Pinterest, text overlay makes your video thumbnail pop while giving context.
+- Add text overlay: Similar to using Pinterest for business marketing, text overlay makes your video thumbnail pop while giving context.
 You can add text overlay to your thumbnail image using an online photo editor like Canva or Adobe Spark.

 - Maintain consistency: Each of your thumbnails should look like they belong to the same YouTube channel and business.
 So stick with your brand colours.

 As you start to post more videos, it’s a great idea to organize them into a playlist.
 Why?
 Because YouTube automatically plays your collection of videos in chronological order.
 That means a viewer can watch your videos without stopping — which encourages longer watch times.

 YouTube playlists are especially useful if your business offers many different tours and activities.
 For example, let’s say you have walking tours, bike tours, and bus tours.
 You can make a playlist for each — bike tour videos go in the bike tour playlist.
 That way, viewers that land on your YouTube channel can see everything your tour business offers just by checking out your playlists.

 On top of that, YouTube playlists improve discoverability because a playlist shows up separately from videos in the YouTube search results.
 In other words, both your playlist and video can appear at once.
 So you double your chances of having a viewer click play.